MakerSeldon/SimpleOpenVentilator/README.md

 Or you can done to a 501(c)3
-**The Asymmetrical Biodiversity Studies and Observation Group** [(ABSOG)](https://threesecondsuntilmidnight.com/absog/) They are working on a direct donation page.
+**The Asymmetrical Biodiversity Studies and Observation Group** [(ABSOG)](https://threesecondsuntilmidnight.com/absog/) They are working on a direct donation page on GoFundMe

 # Why are we doing this?